 It’s getting easier to figure out where a relative who died in the last 150 years is buried.
-The larger cemeteries often publish lists of who was interred there.
-They may even include a map to help you find the grave.
-Sometimes, if you are really lucky, a volunteer has taken a picture of the headstone or marker and added it to a data base on the Internet.
+The larger cemeteries often publish Internet lists of who was interred there, and they may even post a map to help you find a grave when you visit.
+But sometimes, if you are fortunate, a volunteer has taken a picture of the headstone or marker and added it to a searchable database.

 Mt.
 Cavalry was established in 1876 after it was determined that the previous Catholic cemetery, Mt.
 Saint Joseph, wasn’t big enough.
 Several graves were relocated to the new cemetery.
 The decision to establish a new cemetery was made by Father Boissonnault, who came to the Catholic parish in 1874.
 There were 221 Catholic families in his parish at the time.

 Boissonnault, who also covered 13 other towns, left quite a legacy in St. Johnsbury.
-He finished construction of a school for boys, built the convent of Mount St. Joseph, where a girls’ school, Mt.
+He finished constructing a school for boys and built the convent of Mount St. Joseph, where a girls’ school, Mt.
 St. Joseph, was run by the Sisters of Notre Dame.
-This structure apparently still stands behind the Fairbanks Museum and Planetarium, though it’s used for other purposes now.
+This structure still stands behind the Fairbanks Museum and Planetarium, though it’s now used for other purposes.

-The priest also decided decision to build a new church, after discovering the foundation of the previous one on Cherry Street wasn’t solid.
-Notre Dame des Victories, located on Prospect Street, was massive architectural wonder, with granite walls, a tower, and a spire.
+The priest also decided to build a new church after discovering the foundation of the previous one on Cherry Street wasn’t solid.
+Notre Dame des Victories, located on Prospect Street, was a massive architectural wonder with granite walls, a tower, and a spire.
 It was completed in 1889.
 After Boissonnault died in 1909, he was buried in the Mount Cavalry Cemetery.